 Hundreds spent the day lining the streets of Dayton as if waiting for a parade.

-Many head are either lost or remain in high water and an effort will take place Monday to attempt to save them ,
+Many heads are either lost or remain in high water and an effort will take place Monday to attempt to save them,

 Cattle is not the only thing. hundreds of deer can be seen seeking high ground.
-Some does have 4 to 5 fawns with them.
-In addition hogs are seeking high ground and are plentiful.
+Some do have 4 to 5 fawns with them.
+In addition, hogs are seeking high ground and are plentiful.